Monithavasu/tic-tac-toe/README.md

 # tic-tac-toe
-this Full Stack java project is done using Css,Html,Javascript.
+this game is done using Css,Html,Javascript. this is a full stack java program.